ValuedMammal/Adventure-Game-CLI/README.md

-# CLI-Adventure-Game
+# Adventure-Game-CLI

-Text-based adventure game that runs in terminal
+This is a text-based adventure game to be run from any terminal application of your choice that supports bash.

+## Why create this project?

+## How to run it